ktollec-ledger/automation-engineer-takehome/README.md

 Your role is to rebuild all the automation processes of the bakery.

 > ⚠️ This document is meant to guide you but you are free to add / modify steps if you feel like you can do better or differently

-> ⚠️ Some steps are marked *(optional)*, you are free to skip them if you feel like spending more time on other steps
+> ⚠️ Some steps are marked *(optional)*, you are free to skip them if you feel like spending more time on other steps, steps are usually order by importance, meaning Step 2 is more valuable for us than step 7

 To get started :
 - Fork this project